mahletbogale/project_two/README.md

 ## Stretch Goals

--As a user,I would like to see videos of cooking .
+-As a user,I would like to see video of cooking .